How to use a 555 timer to produce negative voltage

 Resistors

-1. Connect the 555 timer's Pin 1 (Ground) and Pin 8 (VCC) to the appropriate positive supply voltage and ground, respectively.
+1. First you have to connect the 555 timer's Pin 1, which is the ground, and Pin 8, which is the VCC, to the positive supply voltage and the ground.

-5. To filter noise and stabilize the control voltage, add a ceramic capacitor between Pin 1 (Ground) and Pin 5 (Control Voltage).
+5. To filter out noise and stabilize the control voltage, you add a capacitor between the 555 timer's Pin 1, which is the ground, and Pin 5, which is the control voltage.

-10. Put a diode between the ceramic capacitor's junction and the first diode's cathode, and connect it to the circuit's output terminal.
+10. A diode is put between the ceramic capacitor's junction and the diode's cathode, and this is connected to the circuit's output terminal, which is the negative voltage generator's output.

-11. Connect the other terminal of the second diode to the ceramic capacitor's anode and junction of the first diode.
+11. The other terminal of the diode is connected to the ceramic capacitor's anode and the junction of the first diode, making sure everything is connected properly.

-12. Connect the cathode of the second diode to ground and a negative voltage load (such as an LED or any circuit needing negative voltage).
+12. The cathode of the diode is connected to the ground and a negative voltage load, such as an LED or any circuit that needs negative voltage.

-13. The VCC pin of the 555 timer should be connected to the positive supply voltage.
+13. Remember that the VCC pin of the 555 timer should be connected to the provided voltage.

-14. To get the desired negative voltage output, adjust the values of the resistors and capacitors as necessary.
+14. Finally, to get the desired voltage output, from the negative voltage generator you need to adjust the values of the resistors and capacitors as necessary in the negative voltage generator circuit.

 Please be aware that dealing with electrical circuits and voltage generating calls for the appropriate training and comprehension of electronics.
 While working with such circuits, it is crucial to take the required measures and safeguard your safety.